An Importance Sampling Algorithm for the Ising Model with Strong Couplings: The Importance Sampling Algorithm

-\begin{trivlist} \item \emph{Proof. } We consider $c$, the component-wise XOR of $\tilde \y$, as $c = \bigoplus_{m=1}^N \tilde y_{m}$.
+\begin{trivlist} \item \emph{Proof. } We consider $c = \bigoplus_{t=1}^N \tilde y_{t}$ the component-wise XOR of $\tilde \y$.
 Each XOR factor imposes the constraint that all its incident variables sum to $0$ in GF($2$).
-In $c$, each $\tilde y_m$ can thus be expanded as the XOR of the corresponding variables associated with the bonds, furthermore, the variables on the bonds each appears twice in this expansion.
-We conclude that $c = 0$, i.e., $\text{w}_{\text{H}} (\tilde\y)$ is even. $\blacksquare$ \end{trivlist}
+Each $\tilde y_t$ in $c$ can thus be expanded as the XOR of the corresponding variables associated with the bonds, furthermore, the variables on the bonds each appear twice in this expansion.
+Hence $c = 0$, i.e., $\text{w}_{\text{H}} (\tilde\y)$ is even. $\blacksquare$ \end{trivlist}

-In Lemma $1$, the choice of the boundary conditions (free or periodic) is immaterial.
-Lemma $1$ implies that the value of $Z_\mathrm{d}$, and equivalently the value of $Z$, are invariant under the change of sign of the external magnetic field.
-Indeed, regardless of the sign of the external field $H_m$, i.e., assigned to all positive or to all negative values, $\prod_{m = 1}^{N} \lambda _{m}(\tilde x_m)$ takes on the same positive value, see~(\ref{eqn:IsingKernelDual2}).
+Lemma $1$ implies that $Z_\mathrm{d}$, and thus $Z$ itself, are invariant under the change of sign of $H_m$.
+Indeed, regardless of the sign of $H_m$ (i.e., assigned to all positive or to all negative values) $\prod_{m = 1}^{N} \lambda _{m}(\tilde x_m)$ takes on the same positive value, cf.~(\ref{eqn:IsingKernelDual2}).